-The best options for Nintendo Switch Controllers
+Game on with these awesome controllers for your Nintendo Switch

 - No headphone jack

-It's less expensive than the Pro Controller.
-While it doesn't work with Amiibo, it has additional functions that make it a great choice when playing against others.

-Best Wired GameCube Controller: HORI Nintendo Switch Battle Pad
+Best wired GameCube controller: HORI Battle Pad

-This is a wired version of the GameCube style Switch controller officially licensed by Nintendo.
+This is a wired version of the GameCube-style Switch controller officially licensed by Nintendo.
 It comes with a 10-foot cable to give you more room to move around when playing.
-Unfortunately, the cable is not a USB and as such does not detach from the controller.
+Unfortunately, the cable is not a USB and, as such, does not detach from the controller.

-The D-pad has been enlarged and additional buttons have been added from the original GameCube controller making it easier to use.
-You can choose from five different designs and their corresponding colors, including Zelda, Mario, Luigi, Pikachu, and Princess Peach.
+The D-pad has been enlarged, and additional buttons have been added from the original GameCube controller making it easier to use.
+You can choose from five different designs and corresponding colors, including Zelda, Mario, Luigi, Pikachu, and Princess Peach.

-Part of what makes this controller so inexpensive is the lack of motion controls, vibration, and Amiibo functionality.
-It's a very basic option for those who don't want to spend too much on a GameCube-style Switch controller.
+This controller's lack of motion controls, vibration, and amiibo functionality is part of what makes this controller so inexpensive.
+It's a fundamental option for those who don't want to spend too much on a GameCube-style Switch controller.

-Who should buy it: Someone who wants the look and feel of the original GameCube controller without having to spend too much.

 Pros: